Château de Lassay

 The Château de Lassay is a 15th-century castle in Lassay-les-Châteaux, in the Mayenne department.

 History

 The first mention of a castrum in Lassay dates back to the 12th century.
-Owned by Charles de Vendôme at the beginning of the 15th century, the castle is destroyed by French troops since Charles de Vendôme was supporting the English during the Hundred Years War.
+Owned by Charles de Vendôme at the beginning of the 15th century, the castle was destroyed by French troops as Charles de Vendôme supported the English during the Hundred Years War.

 In 1458, the French king Charles VII allowed the son of Charles de Vendôme, Jean II, to rebuild a castle.
-The new castle was achieve within one year.
-The barbican was built in 1497-1498.
+The new castle was completed within one year.
+The barbican was built in 1497–1498.

-Since then, the castle was left mainly intact and the original 15th-century architecture preserved by the different owners of the castle.
+Since then, the castle has been left mainly intact, with the original 15th-century architecture preserved by the different owners of the castle.

-The castle is listed as a Monument historique since 1862.
-It is open for the visit from April to September.
+The castle has been listed as a monument historique since 1862.
+It is open for visitors from April to September.